raisonjoseph/number-plate-detection/README.md

-# wise-server
+# number plate detection server

-> API server for StudyWise client Applications
+> API server for number plate detection

+## Steps

+> Install NodeJs and open cmd on from the folder
+> npm install or npm i
+> npm start to stat server